-The Toyohashi Gion Matsuri goes on for 4 days on the third Thursday, Friday, Saturday, and Sunday in July each year.
-It is the largest but not the only festival of its kind in the Mikawa region where brave men launch hand-held fireworks up to 10 meters into the air.
+The Toyohashi Gion Matsuri goes on for four days, commencing on the third Thursday of July each year.
+It is the largest but not the only festival of its kind in the Mikawa region, where brave men launch hand-held fireworks up to 10 meters into the air.

 The festival started in Sengoku Period when the local lords around Yoshida Castle gave the hand-held fireworks as offerings to Yoshida Shrine.
 They used this to pray for a plentiful harvest and good health.

 Aside from the hand-held variation, you can also enjoy the more familiar fireworks launched into the air.
 The 12,000 fireworks display is the biggest in the region.

 On the third day, the festival continues with local traditional dance performances, as well as a procession of Mikoshi shrines, parades, and distribution of Manju (sweet buns).

 The Toyohashi Gion Festival and Fireworks have been canceled due to COVID-19.